AlexBlck/leetcode/README.md

 ### Lesson 5 - Trees
 It looks like trees in this course are described in much more depth (no pun intended) than the previous topics.
+##### 08.10.2019:
+Was sick for a week, but finally finished trees.
+Again, this Udacity course is a good introduction, but I definitely need more practice.
+Many of leetcode problems require binary trees, so getting said practice shouldn't be a problem.

 ## Leetcode Problems
 In the description of every problem I am trying to outline one thing, knowledge of which would have made the solution easier.
 Problems within each difficulty